1

 Environmental affairs refer to the policies, practices, and activities that organizations or governments implement to manage their impact on the environment.
 Professionals in this field work on ensuring compliance with environmental regulations, promoting sustainability initiatives, and addressing issues like pollution, waste management, and resource conservation.
 Their work often involves monitoring environmental performance, preparing reports, and advising on best practices to minimize negative environmental impacts.
 Environmental affairs roles can be found in many industries, including government, manufacturing, energy, and consulting.

-What do environmental affairs do?
+What do environmental affairs deal with?

 More about Environmental Affairs jobs